dkwon1223/stack-pedia-ui/README.md

 - `npm run dev` and open [localhost](http://localhost:5173) in your browser
 - `npm run cypress` will start Cypress and open up test window
 - when finished, run `ctrl + c` to stop running local server

-## Background
-The goal of this project was to develop an application where experienced and beginner developers alike can explore new technologies and gain some basic understanding of them.
-In additon to this, it aims to motivate developers to take on their new basic knowledge of a technology and discover how it can become part of a large tech stack for their future projects.

 ## Future Directions
 - Implementing a search feature